 If you have time, you can soak about 1 cup of chickpeas overnight and then cook them in boiling water for about 2-3 hours.
 In the past, I have tried Tori Avey’s method of cooking dry chickpeas and they turned out perfectly!

-You can make a whole batch of these roasted chickpeas and store them in an air-tight containers.
+You can make a whole batch of these roasted chickpeas and store them in an airtight container.
 This way, they won’t go stale.
+I like to store it in this (Affiliate Link) glass canister and snack on it after lunch.

 Overhead view of newspaper shaped in a cone laying flat with roasted chickpeas falling out of it - pan fired chickpeas